If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Old St. Paul’s Cathedral

 Saved from demolition in the 1960s, the beautiful old cathedral of Old St. Paul’s is made of native timbers, and it’s not only the sight but the smell of the timber which hits you as you enter.
 Surrounded by stained glass windows, this cathedral is still used for the occasional wedding and funeral, even though a new St. Paul’s Cathedral is around the corner.
-With one corner dedicated to history and the other a gift shop, this is certainly a great place to come and reflect whether you’re religious or not.
+With one corner dedicated to history and the other a gift shop, this is certainly a great place to come and reflect whether or not you’re religious.

 How To Get Here